RocketMoves420/Shitcoin/README.md

 -------
 ## Why does this coin exist? 😯

-It’s a fun way to get people into crypto, with the vision of one day helping those who are battling against a shitty time in in life with incredible gains.
+It’s a fun way to get people into crypto, with the vision of one day helping those who are battling against a shitty time in life with incredible gains.

 -------
 ### How does this coin grow? 🧐